isovalent/cilium-grafana-observability-demo/README.md

 ### Prometheus & Grafana install

-Prometheus will be used for collecting andstoring the metrics produced by Hubble and Grafana will be used to visualize the metrics.
+Prometheus will be used for collecting and storing the metrics produced by Hubble and Grafana will be used to visualize the metrics.

 ```
 helm upgrade kube-prometheus prometheus-community/kube-prometheus-stack \